Close

 • Advanced inventories with information on object kinematics.

-• Online web service that displays the gravity instabilities inventoried in the Alps with a cursor to model the impact of climate change.
+• An online web service enabling the vizualisation of inventoried gravitational instabilities at pilot sites, with a slider to model the impact of climate change.

 Related project(s)